lhindman/cs253-lab09/README.md

 - Code must compile without warnings using the provided Makefile
 - Programs must handle unexpected user input and either reprompt (loops) or gracefully exit with a non-zero exit status.
 - Programs must handle error conditions gracefully, without crashing, ideally by checking function returns codes (if available) and returning a non-zero exit status.
-- Programs should be free of memory related errors, buffer overflows, stack smashing, etc...
+- Programs should be free of memory related errors, buffer overflows, stack smashing, leaks, etc...
 Whether the program crashes or not.
+This will be validated using valgrind.

 ## Lab Warmup - Contacts
 ### Problem Description